 Innovations in Transportation and Infrastructure: Support the development and deployment of new transportation technologies that positions Minneapolis to benefit from these advancements.

-New technologies are anticipated to minimize vehicle use within the city through innovations in transit, shared mobility options, and drone delivery.
+New technologies could potentially minimize vehicle use within the city through innovations in transit, shared mobility options, and drone delivery.
 Minneapolis will still need to maintain the balance between all modes traveling on its streets.
 As technology progresses into the realm of autonomous cars and freight, the City will need to anticipate and adapt to future needs and shifts in modal use.

 The City will seek to accomplish the following action steps to support the development and deployment of new transportation technologies that positions Minneapolis to benefit from these advancements.